hpc-maths/2025-hands-on-samurai/practical_session/01-first-step.md

 You have successfully initialized and visualized the scalar field on the one-dimensional multi-resolution mesh with the Gaussian function!
 You can now proceed to the next part of the practical session, where we will extend our approach to two dimensions.

-### A 2D Scalar Field
+### A 2D scalar field

-Using the knowledge you have gained so far, try to create a two-dimensional multi-resolution mesh, create a scalar field on this mesh, and initialize it with a two-dimensional Gaussian function defined as:
+Using what you've learned so far, create a two-dimensional multi-resolution mesh using a square box with boundaries from -1 to 1 in both x and y directions, create a scalar field on this mesh, and initialize it with a two-dimensional Gaussian function defined as:

 ```math
 u(x, y) = \exp\left(-50 (x^2 + y^2)\right)